-Development proposals should avoid the loss of, or substantial harm to and trees, hedgerows and other natural features such as ponds and watercourses.
+Development proposals should respond positively to the natural environment of the parish and avoid the loss of, or substantial harm to trees, hedgerows and other natural features such as ponds and watercourses.
 Where such losses or harm are unavoidable:

 - i. the benefits of the development proposal must be demonstrated to clearly outweigh any impacts; and - ii. suitable mitigation measures, that provide better replacement of the lost features will be required to achieve measurable biodiversity net gain.